Study sets, textbooks, questions

-Another name for shifring cultivation, so named because fields are cleared by slashing the vegetation and burning the debris.
+Another name for shifting cultivation, so named because fields are cleared by slashing the vegetation and burning the debris.

 Wheat planted in the spring and harvested in the late summer.

-Agriculture designed primarily to provide food for direct consumption by the farmer and the farmer's family
+Agriculture designed primarily to proved food for direct consumption by the farmer and the farmer's family.

 A patch of land cleared for planting through slashing and burning.

 To beat out grain from stalks by trampling it.